 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur anytime and are a common issue for homeowners.
-They can be uncomfortable messy and uninspiring, and require immediate attention.
-However, you don’t always have to call the plumber immediately.
-In this blog post, we will guide you through simple steps to clear your toilet in no time.
+Toilet blockages can happen anytime and are a common problem for households.
+They can be unpleasant, messy, and inconvenient, and require immediate attention.
+However, you do not always have to call an plumber right away.
+In this blog we’ll take you through the steps to get your toilet unclogged in no time.

 Key Takeaways

-- Toilet blockages can be cured by using simple tools such as plungers, baking soda
+- Toilet blockages can be resolved using simple tools and techniques like a plunger baking soda

 - Rubber Gloves